-“Before I got a guide dog, I didn’t leave my house,” says Tiffany, her eyes filling with tears.
+“Before I got a guide dog, I didn’t leave my house,” says Tiffany.
 “But these dogs are so intelligent—Andre is more like a human to me.
 He knows how to find doors and clear obstacles, and he makes sure my wheelchair tires aren’t too close to other objects.
 Before I got him, I didn’t feel safe.”

 Tom cites the Tampa experience as the moment he knew that Taylor would protect him at all costs.
 “I knew then that she wasn’t going to let anything happen to me,” he says.
 “That’s when I thought, ‘Wow, this is going to work.’
 I have a lot of hope now.”

 The process of getting acclimated to and training a guide dog is long and requires much of dog and student, physically and emotionally.
 And when the program ends, the student’s relationship with his dog really begins.
 Southeastern wants to provide students with a sense of their dogs’ history, and one of the most emotional days of the training period is “Puppy Raiser Day”—a Saturday morning near the end of the session when the men and women who have helped raise the guide dogs come to the school for a brief ceremony and to meet the students who are benefiting from their generosity.